jasminexie/snakekit-js/README.md

 __Disclaimer__

 The project name is called SnakeKit... becuase it was developed by Big Green Snake (me!).
-It doesn **NOT** have anything to do with snakes.
+It does **NOT** have anything to do with snakes.

 # Using SnakeKit